 Bihar's pre-poll poster wars are the stuff of legends.
 Some posters emerged earlier this week showing Rashtriya Janata Dal (RJD) heir apparent Tejashwi Yadav as Lord Rama and Chief Minister and Janata Dal (United) leader Nitish Kumar as the 10-headed demon Ravana.
 The posters, put up near Tejashwi's official residence on Circular Road, were slammed by the ruling JD(U) and even by the Congress, a leading constituent of the Mahagathbandhan in Bihar.
 The Lalu Prasad-led party later clarified that the posters were not aimed to demean the chief minister but to highlight the failings of his government.

 Shivpal’s growing clout

 On Wednesday, Samajwadi Secular Morcha chief and Akhilesh Yadav's uncle Shivpal Yadav moved into the bungalow vacated by former Uttar Pradesh chief minister Mayawati.
-He reached the bungalow with his supporters and entered it after performing a havan to mark Durga ashtami.
+He reached the bungalow with his supporters and entered it after performing a ashtami.
 The move did not go unnoticed by opposition members and various theories started circulating.
 Adding grist to the rumour mill, cabinet minister Om Prakash Rajbhar said the allotment of Bahujan Samaj Party chief Mayawati's bungalow and the provision of Z-plus security to Yadav showed that “he had started working for the Bharatiya Janata Party”.
 Yadav downplayed the episode saying, he had been allotted the bungalow “as there were intelligence reports of threats” to him.
 He went on to say he was open to joining hands with the opposition parties against the Yogi Adityanath government.